jnharton/mud-server/README.md

 in the future.
 Try not to make too many assumptions about stability and backup the database if you play with this as future code may destroy them or use a alternate approach for data storage.

+This code may require at least Java 6 (1.6)

 ## Usage
 ```
-Usage: java MUDServer.jar
+Usage: java -jar MUDServer.jar

-    --port  specifiy port for the server to listen on
+    --port  <port number> specifiy port for the server to listen on
     --debug               enable debugging messages
 ```

 ## Updates